When it comes to Linux, the desktop environment is a big deal.

 On the other hand, KDE offers a bag full of add-ons, widgets, and application add-ons as well.

-Unlike GNOME’s inconvenient way of adding extensions from a browser (using another browser extension), you can access KDE’s add-ons using the Discover software center directly.
+Unlike GNOME’s inconvenient way of adding extensions from a browser (using another browser extension), you can directly access KDE’s add-ons using the Discover software center.